mavaddat/postman-docs/src/pages/docs/insights/insights-gs.md

 * AWS credentials at `~/.aws/credentials` with edit access to ECS cluster, service and task definition.
 For more information, see [Set up AWS ECS permissions](#set-up-aws-ecs-permissions).
 * Cluster ARN.
 Navigate to the cluster in the AWS console and find the ARN in the cluster overview.
 * Service ARN.
 The ARN of the service on which you want to install the Postman Insights Agent.
-* Insights Project ID.
-The API will automatically be populated in the install script.
-You can also find it in your [API keys](https://go.postman.co/settings/me/api-keys) page.

 ### Configure the Insights Agent as a sidecar